Making sure your bike helmet fits you correctly is vital in ensuring maximum protection.

 Size notation on helmets varies between manufacturers.

-While more affordable helmets sometimes offer a one-size-fits-all design, many bike helmets come in a range of sizes, which in turn helps provide a secure and comfortable fit.
+While more affordable budget bike helmets sometimes offer a one-size-fits-all design, many bike helmets come in a range of sizes, which in turn helps provide a secure and comfortable fit.

-Some opt for a range of head diameters (for example, size 52-56cm), while others go for variations on a small/medium/large scale.
+Some manufacturers opt for a range of head diameters (for example, size 52 to 56cm), while others go for variations on a small/medium/large scale.

-For those manufacturers that denote their sizing in words rather than a numerical value, they are always linked to a sizing chart, from which you can find the diameter range of each size.
+For those brands that denote their sizing in words rather than a numerical value, they’re always linked to a sizing chart, from which you can find the diameter range of each size.

-The majority of bicycle helmets, with the exception of some full-face downhill models (which come with replaceable internal foam pads of different thicknesses), come equipped with some form of adjustable cradle to accommodate a variety of head sizes within a defined size range.
+The majority of bicycle helmets, with the exception of some full-face downhill and enduro helmet models (which come with replaceable internal foam pads of different thicknesses), come equipped with some form of adjustable cradle to accommodate a variety of head sizes within a defined size range.

 Finally, not all heads are the same shape, and, in a similar vein to cycling shoes, helmets can also vary in shape from one brand or model to the next.
 Once again, it’s best to try before you buy to find the perfect fit.